Nirmal1q1/quiz-app-spring/README.md

-this is a quiz app code whic is run with localhost:8080/question/allQuestion in Browser.
+this is a quiz app code which is run with localhost:8080/question/allQuestion in Browser.
 # quiz-app-spring